 - As I mentioned above, you can also add structures and garden objects.
 In my pictures, you’ll see I’ve planned my irrigation and my beds in the software.
 So not only can you plan the crops for your gardens, you can plan the actual layouts!

 - Finally, although small, I love that the program automatically and periodically saves your works as your working.
 The Old Farmer’s Almanac Garden Planner also has a wonderful print option, which I use to bring my layout outside while I’m planting to make sure everything is going into the right spot!

 Let’s sum it up and get to planning!

-I’ve always loved to garden but once I found this planner, it took a word of worry off my shoulders and let me take steps to planting my best gardens!
+I’ve always loved to garden.
+Once I found this planner, it took a world of worry off my shoulders and let me take steps to plant my best gardens!
+Planning my victory garden was the easiest task.
 I’m a planner and I was trying to draw everything by hand in the beginning, it just was not sustainable.
 Every season I plan and print my layout and save it in my Homestead Planner.

 My gardening game has really been kicked up a notch and it’s all the thanks to this planner.
 Do you use a garden planner?
 How do you keep your gardening hat on straight?
 If you use The Old Farmer’s Almanac Garden Planner, I’d to hear about your experience!